TreemanCHou/linux-my-utils/README.md

 ## ⬇️ Installation

-To use these scripts, clone this repository to your local machine:
+To use these scripts, clone this repository and add some aliases to your shell configuration file.
+These commands only work if you have installed `git` and `zsh` on your machine.

 ```bash
 git clone https://github.com/TreemanCHou/linux-my-utils.git